dtinblack/dtinblack.github.io/about/index.md

 The blog is based on the [HPSTR Theme](/assets/md/abouthpstr) and will continue to change as I learn more about page layouts and different approaches to web navigation.

+Video embeds are responsive and scale with the width of the main content block with the help of [FitVids](http://fitvidsjs.com/).

 <h2>The Legal Stuff</h2>

 The usual disclaimers apply.
 All views expressed on this blog are my own.